alchemyplatform/aa-benchmarks/README.md

 These numbers are derived from local simulations with fixed inputs (see [Run benchmark](#run-benchmark) below to try different inputs) and actual on-chain numbers may differ.

 Relative costs are computed relative to Alchemy Modular Account v2.
+Latest fees were benchmarked on 2025-01-30.
+High blob fees were benchmarked on 2024-03-31.

 #### ⛽️ Benchmarks for other networks